Juvenile Detention Center

 Assigned chaplains and other interested churches maintain community involvement through the provision of religious services.
 Local civic and college groups provide many special activities as well.
 There are also group-counseling sessions provided on a daily or, in some instances, a weekly basis.

-The Detention Facility’s administration and staff continue to look for ways to improve its services to the youth who pass through its doors, so, that when released, they will have better coping skills to use in the community.
+Overall, the Detention Facility’s administration and staff continue to look for ways to improve its services to the youth who pass through its doors, so, that when released, they will have better coping skills to use in the community.